Daphne Park: Honours and awards

 In 1960, Park was invested as an Officer of the Order of the British Empire (OBE) for her service as Consul to Leopoldville.
 In 1971 she was invested as a Companion of the Order of St Michael and St George (CMG) for her service as Consul-General to Hanoi.
 On 27 February 1990, she was created a life peer Baroness Park of Monmouth, of Broadway in the County of Hereford and Worcester, and served as SIS's semi-official spokesperson in the House of Lords.
 According to Lord Rooker, Park told him that her choice of 'Monmouth' in her title was unconnected with the market town of Monmouth but chosen to honour Monmouth House, a building in which her friends in the Secret Intelligence Service worked.
-She was an Honorary Fellow of Somerville College, and a Fellow of Chatham House (RIIA) and of the Royal Society of Arts (FRSA).
+She was an Honorary Fellow of Somerville College, Oxford, and a Fellow of Chatham House (RIIA) and of the Royal Society of Arts (FRSA).